-When a building alarm sounds, residents and Residential Life staff must knock on doors and evacuate in a safe and orderly fashion.
+When a building alarm sounds, Residential Life staff will knock on residents' doors and all building occupants must evacuate in a safe and orderly fashion.
 Every sounding of an alarm should be treated as real.
 If someone is a deep sleeper, is incapacitated, or has not evacuated, inform college personnel in the building's lobby.
 If you personally see or suspect fire, pull an alarm and immediately contact Public Safety at (212) 217-7777.
 Upon evacuation, residents and staff may not reenter the building unless instructed by college personnel and/or first responders.
 Residents must follow instructions from college personnel and first responders.
 Report any violations or problems to Residential Life staff on duty.